Thursday, April 13, 2017

-(You should still see a nurse or doctor, but it could give you some peace of mind in the meantime!)
+You should still see a nurse or doctor, but this could give you some peace of mind in the meantime.

-Thrush is a yeast infection that can affect both males and females.
+Thrush is a yeast infection that can affect anyone.
 Although it can sometimes happen after having sex, thrush can also affect people who are not having sex.

-If you’re female, you’ll probably have an itchy vagina or vulva, and might have a thick, whitish discharge.
-Males who get thrush might notice a rash, itchiness, and discharge under the foreskin.
+If you have a vagina, you’ll probably have an itchy vagina or vulva, and might have a thick, whitish discharge.
+If you have a penis you might notice a rash, itchiness, and discharge under the foreskin.